codeonlyjs/website/content/guide/apiRouter.md

 ### register() {#Router#register}

-Registers one or more route handlers with the router
+Registers one or more route handlers.

 ```ts